adele/rIOD/README.md

 with latent and selection variables from multiple datasets with overlapping variables.
 It outputs a list of PAGs including the true PAG, if the combined statistics are faithful.

-### Reference Manual

-Documentation of the methods provided by ... can be found at: ...

-### Example

-An example is provided at ...

 ### Installation

 First, install R (>= 3.5.0) and the following packages: